StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 > - When the column of aggregation type BITMAP_UNION is imported, its original data types must be TINYINT, SMALLINT, INT, and BIGINT.
 > - If NOT NULL is specified by REPLACE_IF_NOT_NULL column when the table was created, StarRocks will still convert the data to NULL without sending an error report to the user.
 With this, the user can import selected columns.

-This aggregation type applies ONLY to the aggregation model whose key_desc type is AGGREGATE KEY.
+This aggregation type applies ONLY to the Aggregate table whose key_desc type is AGGREGATE KEY.

 **NULL | NOT NULL**: Whether the column is allowed to be `NULL`.
-By default, `NULL` is specified for all columns in a table that uses the Duplicate Key, Aggregate Key, or Unique Key model.
-In a table that uses the Primary Key model, by default, value columns are specified with `NULL`, whereas key columns are specified with `NOT NULL`.
+By default, `NULL` is specified for all columns in a table that uses the Duplicate Key, Aggregate, or Unique Key table.
+In a table that uses the Primary Key table, by default, value columns are specified with `NULL`, whereas key columns are specified with `NOT NULL`.
 If `NULL` values are included in the raw data, present them with `\N`.
 StarRocks treats `\N` as `NULL` during data loading.

 **DEFAULT "default_value"**: the default value of a column.
 When you load data into StarRocks, if the source field mapped onto the column is empty, StarRocks automatically fills the default value in the column.
 You can specify a default value in one of the following ways: